 IN TITANS HISTORY

 After the 1996 season, the Oilers moved from Houston to Tennessee.
-The only problem with this move was Nashville did not have a stadium ready for the team.
+The only problem was Nashville did not have a stadium ready for the team.
 While the stadium was built, the Oilers played at the Liberty Bowl and Vanderbilt Stadium for two seasons.
-After playing at temporary collegiate stadiums for two seasons, the team finally moved to their new stadium in 1999 and were renamed the Tennessee Titans.
+After playing at temporary collegiate stadiums, the team finally moved to their new stadium in 1999 and were renamed the Tennessee Titans.
 On September 12, 1999, the Titans played their first regular season game at the stadium.
-Throughout its relative young history, the Titans stadium has had four names, Adelphia Coliseum until 2002, the Coliseum until 2006, LP Field through the 2014 season and now Nissan Stadium.
-Nissan North America, the vehicle manfacturer purchased the naming rights in 2015.
+Throughout its history, the Titans stadium has had four names, Adelphia Coliseum until 2002, the Coliseum until 2006, LP Field through the 2014 season and now Nissan Stadium.
+Nissan North America, the vehicle manufacturer purchased the naming rights in 2015.

 Nissan Stadium consists of three levels of 69,000 blue and red seats.
 The lower grandstand circles the entire gridiron.
 Two other decks of seating are located on both sides of the field.
 Two scoreboard/video-boards are located behind the seating area in the endzones.
 Nissan Stadium contains 175 luxury suites, and 12,000 club seats (which make up the second tier of the grandstand).
 The stadium is also the home of the Tennessee State Tigers and hosts the annual Music City Bowl.
 Fans attending games at Nissan Stadium receive excellent views of the nearby Nashville skyline and the Cumberland River.